-- 1 Chassis Intrusion Enables the system chassis intrusion switch to detect if the front bezel is removed.
-If this option is set to Enabled, a warning message is displayed during system startup.
-If the option is set to Enabled Silent, no startup message is displayed, but the Chassis Intrusion option will change to Detected. - Power Button Override when Power Button Override is set to Disabled, you can use the power button to turn the system off, or shut down the system if running Microsoft® Windows® 2000 or another operating system compliant with the APCI specification.
-When Power Button Override is set to Enabled, you cannot use the power button to turn off the system or perform other system events.
+Power Button - When this option is set to Enabled, you can use the power button to turn the system off or shut down the system if you are running Microsoft® Windows® 2000 or another operating system that is compliant with the ACPI specification.
+When this option is set to Disabled, you cannot use the power button to turn off the system or perform other system events.

-MOTE: You can still turn a system on using the power button, even if its Power Button Override option is disabled.
+W NOTE: You can still turn a system on using the power button, even if the Power Button option is set to Disabled.